kootenpv/yagmail/README.md

 - ~~Added tests (high)~~
 - ~~Allow caching of content (low)~~
 - ~~Extra other types (low)~~ (for example, mp3 also works, let me know if something does not work)
+- Probaly a naming issue with content type/default type
 - Allow `.yagmail` file to contain more parameters
 - Choose inline or not somehow (high)
 - Make `lxml` optional magic (high)